vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 **Here's a few queries that work effectively**

-- "{skill_name} Developer {city_name}"
+- "{skill-name} Developer {city-name}"
-- "{local_company_name} Developer"
+- "{local-company-name} Developer"
-- "{national_company_name} {city_name} Developer"
+- "{national-company-name} {city-name} Developer"

-{skill_name} includes things like: Frontend, Backend, Junior, Software, C#, React, Javascript, Fullstack.
+{skill-name} includes things like: Frontend, Backend, Junior, Software, C#, React, Javascript, Fullstack.
 These are titles a person assigned to themselves, or job titles they've held

-{city_name} is every prominent city within a 45 minute region of where we're holding events.
+{city-name} is every prominent city within a 45 minute region of where we're holding events.
 We're called Tampa Devs, so StPete and Clearwater are two large cities that apply here.

-{local_company_name} is found through a google maps search of "Software Companies".
+{local-company-name} is found through a google maps search of "Software Companies".
 It's not 100% effective though, about half the companies you find are companies in India with a virtual mailbox here (so they can charge more for projects).
-You can also search "Top 10 software companies in {city_name}" too.
+You can also search "Top 10 software companies in {city-name}" too.

-{national_company_name} is just any household company name you've heard of that employs developers anywhere in the country.
+{national-company-name} is just any household company name you've heard of that employs developers anywhere in the country.
 PwC, Microsoft, Deloitte, Amazon, Google, etc are all good examples.
 Developers here may not have a local dev circle

 **The second effective method of finding candidates is through company pages**